tbranyen/backbone.layoutmanager/README.md

 If you need to fetch the contents asynchronously, you will need to put the method into "asynchronous mode".
-To do this, simply assign `this.async()` to a property and call that property when you are done.
+To do this, simply assign `this.async()` to a variable and call that variable with the contents when you are done.

 ``` javascript
 Backbone.LayoutManager.configure({